Mon-Sun 11-8(804) 714 7932Book@NimbusMassage.com1719 W Main St. Richmond, VA 23220

 Massage can help ease pain from a recent injury.
-Light lymphatic massage may be applied to a fresh injury to reduce swelling.
-However, for firmer pressure massage please wait until any swelling, heat, and redness has subsided before seeking a session.
+For firmer pressure massage please wait until any swelling, heat, and redness has subsided before booking a session.
 Many people seek massage to ease pain, improve function, and speed healing after hurting themselves.

 For people who are preparing for surgery, massage can help keep the muscles healthy prior to the procedure.
 Once the surgical consult is complete, massage focuses on maintaining the muscles rather than trying to make any therapeutic changes.
-Directly post-surgery, light lymphatic massage can help reduce swelling and aid recovery.
+Directly post-surgery, light pressure massage may help reduce pain and aid recovery.
 Further into rehab, with medical clearance, muscular massage can help get into the tissue itself to reduce scarring, ease pain, and improve movement.

 Often, massage can help ease the pain when a muscle presses on a nerve.
 If the root (or part) of the cause of pain from sciatica, piriformis syndrome, thoracic outlet syndrome, carpal tunnel, etc… is from muscular pressure along the nerve pathway, massage can help.
 The therapist focuses on following the nerve and relaxing the muscles around it.

 If you have a recent onset or recurring mild to moderate general muscular tension and pain, massage can often make you feel much better.
 Depending on your individual case a short series of sessions may be optimal.
 Massage can also help improve pain related to fascial restriction, some types of nerve pain, and certain joint pains.